TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 * CLI command to upload (aws s3 cp mylocalfile.txt s3://mybucketname/)

 ### 3) Encryption
+* Encryption in transit is achieved by SSL/TLS
-Use only Amazon’s encrypted API endpoints for data transfers.
+* Use only Amazon’s encrypted API endpoints for data transfers.

 #### Server-Side Encryption for data at rest
 3 options allowed by AWS for encrypting data on AWS